Bar vs Liquid Soap: Natural Benefits & Differences by Ollie Skincare

 Mother Nature's Favorite?

-When it comes to being eco-friendly, there's quite a difference:
+When it comes to being eco-friendly and considering the environmental impact, there's quite a difference between the two soap types:

 Bar Soap: